 4. Your credit can be on the line

 One of the services that debt consolidation companies tend to offer is credit settlement, which is simply an agreement between creditor and debtor to settle for less than the amount owed.

 What representatives do is that they offer a lump-sum payment to creditors for less than what you owe and then they intentionally make you delinquent on your debts in order to have leverage.

-As you can imagine, this leads to one of the biggest disadvantages about debt consolidation: it will completely wreck both your credit history and score.
+As you can imagine, this leads to one of the biggest disadvantages of debt consolidation.
+It will completely wreck both your credit history and credit score.

 5. It won’t cure the disease